-The following summarizes long-term ratings used by Fitch:
+The following summarizes long-term issuer default ratings used by Fitch:

 - "AAA" Highest credit quality.
-"AAA" ratings denote the lowest expectation of credit risk.
+"AAA" ratings denote the lowest expectation of default risk.
 They are assigned only in cases of exceptionally strong capacity for payment of financial commitments.
 This capacity is highly unlikely to be adversely affected by foreseeable events. - "AA" Very high credit quality.
-"AA" ratings denote expectations of very low credit risk.
+"AA" ratings denote expectations of very low default risk.
 They indicate very strong capacity for payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events. - "A" High credit quality.
-"A" ratings denote expectations of low credit risk.
+"A" ratings denote expectations of low default risk.
 The capacity for payment of financial commitments is considered strong.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings. - "BBB" Good credit quality.
-"BBB" ratings indicate that expectations of credit risk are currently low.
+"BBB" ratings indicate that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity. - "BB" Speculative.
-"BB" ratings indicate that there is an elevated vulnerability to credit risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments to be met. - "B" Highly speculative.
-"B" ratings indicate that material credit risk is present. - "CCC" Substantial credit risk.
-A "CCC" rating indicates that substantial credit risk is present. - "CC" Very high levels of credit risk.
-A "CC" rating indicates very high levels of credit risk. - "C" Exceptionally High Levels of Credit Risk.
-A "C" rating indicates exceptionally high levels of credit risk.
+"BB" ratings indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments. - "B" Highly speculative.
+"B" ratings indicate that material default risk is present, but a limited margin of safety remains.
+Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment. - "CCC" Substantial credit risk, "CCC" ratings indicate a very low margin for safety.
+Default is a real possibility. - "CC" Very high levels of credit risk.
+"CC" ratings indicate a default of some kind appears probable. - "C" Near default.
+"C" ratings indicate a default or default-like process has begun, or for a closed funding vehicle, payment capacity is irrevocably impaired.
+Conditions that are indicative of a 'C' category rating for an issuer include: - •The issuer has entered into a grace or cure period following non-payment of a material financial obligation; - •The formal announcement by the issuer or their agent of a distressed debt exchange ("DDE"); and - •A closed financing vehicle where payment capacity is irrevocably impaired such that it is not expected to pay interest principal and/or in full during the life of the transaction, but where no payment default is imminent. - "RD" Restricted default.
+'RD' ratings indicate an issuer that in Fitch's opinion has experienced: - •An uncured payment default or DDE on a bond, loan or other material financial obligation, but - •Has not entered into bankruptcy filings, administration, receivership, liquidation, or other formal winding-up procedure, and - •Has not otherwise ceased operating.
+This would include: - -The selective payment default on a specific class or currency of debt;